mikuichikamikasa/clarity-booking-site/COMPLETE_WEBSITE_CODE.md

 - **Specialties**: Anxiety, Depression, ADHD, Trauma, PTSD, Stress, Burnout
 - **Instagram**: @psychotherapy.aygulTATLICI

-This complete code provides everything needed to recreate the professional psychotherapy booking website in Lovable with all the design styles, functionality, and content preserved.
+This complete code provides everything needed to recreate the professional psychotherapy booking website with all the design styles, functionality, and content preserved.